lohanbt/Traffic-Flow-Prediction-Demo/README.md

 # Traffic Flow Prediction Demo

+To run the application:
+1. Clone the project
+2. Activate virtual environment.
+Type "..venv\Scripts\activate" in the terminal.
+3. Then type python main.py in the terminal.

  My contributions to this project:
  1. Training both v1 and v2 models for lstm, gru, and saesv2
  2. Constructing and visualising node graph of SCAT sites along with the implementation of breadth first search: